Best Orthotics for Toe Walking – These Shoes and Orthotics Help Prevent Toe Walking!

 • Medial and lateral flanges help keep the foot aligned over the orthotic.
 I have noticed how most children’s prefabricated orthotics lack this feature and the child’s foot basically pushes through the orthotic and does whatever it wants.

-The Best Orthotics for Toe Walking Children
+Best Orthotics to Help Discourage Toe Walking

 This is the best prefabricated on the market for helping treat, prevent, and control toe walking.